 A project control meeting was held on August 17-18 with people from LBNL and BNL.
 Several open issues on the development of a bottoms up resource loaded schedule, reporting requirements and account definitions were discussed and agreed upon.
 Sarah Morgan and the sub-system managers will develop the Cost and Schedule, while the BNL project people will participate in review of these, as well as document development.

-Statement of work for HFT activities at LNBL covering the period Sept 1 to Feb 28, 2011 was finalized in anticipation of the CD-1 approval., so funding could flow soon thereafter.
+Statement of work for HFT activities at LNBL covering the period Sept 1 to Feb 28, 2011 was finalized in anticipation of the CD-1 approval. so funding could flow soon thereafter.

 The first monthly telecon with DOE /NP HQ was held on August 12.